 Instructions

-- In a small pot, place all ingredients except the cacao powder and sea alt.
+- In a small pot, place all ingredients except the cacao powder and sea salt.

-- Heat over low to medium until mostly melted.
+- Heat over low heat until mostly melted.
 Begin stirring in the cacao powder.

 - Remove from heat once cacao butter is melted or the nut butter will burn.
 Whisk until smooth.